v0nzy/Buffer-Overflow-Cheatsheet/README.md

 To do this we can use the following script to generate a string.
 `/usr/share/metasploit-framework/tools/exploit/pattern_create.rb -l {bytes}`

-To find the EIP we can use the following mona command:
+To determine the EIP we can use the following mona command:

 `!mona findesp -distance {used bytes}`

+Put the EIP in the exploit.py script and verify that EIP has been overwritten with the character "B" (42 in hexa)

 ## Badchars